-Universal Hollywood and San Diego Zoo OR Safari Park
+Universal Hollywood and San Diego Zoo and Safari Park

-In addition to the parks listed above, the Southern California CityPASS also offers tickets to Universal Studios Hollywood, and either the San Diego Zoo or Safari Park.
+In addition to the parks listed above, the Southern California CityPASS also offers tickets to Universal Studios Hollywood, and the San Diego Zoo and Safari Park.
 Universal’s world famous “Studio Tour” is a blast for all ages.
 Animal lovers will enjoy either of the San Diego Zoo options.

 Other Benefits of the Southern California CityPASS

-- Savings – Although the $155 savings is a thing of the past, the Southern California CityPASS can still save you money compared to prices at the gate!
+- Savings – Although you may not get as much savings as a traditional pass, the Southern California CityPASS can still save you money compared to prices at the gate!

-- Choose your own attractions – With the new format, the SoCal CityPASS allows you to choose only the attractions you want.
+- Choose your own attractions – One of the best things about this “pass” is that you aren’t paying for things you don’t want.
+The SoCal CityPASS allows you to choose only the attractions you plan to visit.

 Where the Southern California CityPASS Falls Short

-I have to be brutally honest here: I’m not a fan of the new Southern California CityPASS.
+I have to be brutally honest here: I’m not a big fan of the Southern California CityPASS.

 Additionally, the pass does not offer a lot of things to do in L.A.
-In fact, the pass features attractions that are all located considerably south of Los Angeles in Orange and San Diego counties.
-So, if you’re looking for a pass with more options in L.A., the Go Los Angeles Card may be a better fit.
-(Read our full Go Los Angeles Card review here.)
+In fact, the pass features attractions that are all located considerably south of Los Angeles – mostly in Orange and San Diego counties.
+So, if you’re looking for a pass with more options in L.A., the Go Los Angeles Pass may be a better fit.
+(Read our full Go Los Angeles Pass review here.)